 Note: Technically, you can dig around the advanced settings of SMS Backup+ to reconfigure it to work with any IMAP-enabled email server.
 However, since it was designed to work with Gmail and works so well with Gmail’s search, threading, and starring functionality, we’re not going to mess with a good thing.

 Step One: Configure Your Gmail Account for IMAP Access

 SMS Backup+ requires IMAP access to your Gmail account to function.
 Let’s take a moment and hop over to the Gmail account we’re planning on using with the application and check the status.

-The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour to complete.
-It clips along at about a message per second:
+The backup process will start, and depending on how many messages you have, will take anywhere from a minute to a half hour (or longer!) to complete.
+It chugs along at a few messages per second.

 Success!
 SMS Backup+ automatically backs up your SMS messages as well as your MMS messages.
 Not only are all of our text messages there but the pictures we’ve sent back and forth are backup up to Gmail along with the messages.
 Now that we’ve got everything humming along, let’s look at some advanced options.

-After you’ve set up the automatic backup, return to the main screen and head into Advanced settings.
-There you can change the settings for backing up, restoring, and notifications.
-Under Backup there are some useful settings you may wish to toggle include turning off MMS backup (again, to save on data consumption, and creating a whitelist of contacts you want backed up (instead of the default where every single message is backed up).
+After you’ve set up the automatic backup, return to the main screen and head into Advanced Settings.
+There, you can change the settings for backing up, restoring, and notifications.
+Under “Backup”, there are some useful settings you may wish to toggle, including turning off MMS backup (again, to save on data consumption), and creating a whitelist of contacts you want backed up (instead of the default where every single message is backed up).

 There isn’t much to look at under the Restore settings, but you can take advantage of a handy Gmail-centric trick.
 When SMS Backup+ stores your messages in Gmail it creates a thread for each contact.
 You can tell SMS Backup+ to only restore the contacts with starred threads which allows you to quickly select which conversations are important enough to restore via the star system in Gmail.